mgbarsky/streamcount/README.md

 ./countstotext 'patterns file name fullpath' 'size of k-mers' 'input file name(s) full path'

-This will convert counters array into a text file, each counter on a separate line
+This will convert an array of counters into a text file, each counter on a separate line

 ./patternsstotext 'patterns file name fullpath' 'size of k-mers'

-This will convert the information about the k-mers into a tabular format with the following columns: line number, start pos in this line, index in the array of counters, same index for reverse complement, repeated (no, yes)
+This will convert the information about k-mers into a tabular format with the following columns: line number, start pos in this line, index in the array of counters, same index for reverse complement, repeated (no-0, yes-1)